Welcome to Macquarie

 Macquarie University is a suburb (we even have our own postcode!), so we offer a large range of shops, cafes, banking facilities, a bar, a hospital and bulk-billed medical clinic, counselling services, childcare and on-campus WiFi.
 Macquarie’s sports facilities are some of the best university facilities in the country, and our library is the first of its kind in the southern hemisphere.
 We also have our own teaching and research hospital, and sit in the Macquarie Park Innovation District.

 Orientation Week or 'O Week' as you'll come to know it, is jam-packed full of events and activities to introduce you to life at Macquarie.
 Held the week before classes start in sessions one and two, you can register for workshops and seminars to help you adjust to the learning environment; meet our current students running 120 clubs and societies, which you can join online now via MacSync; meet your Macquarie University Mentor in the flesh; and participate in an array of exciting activities on campus where you'll make lifelong friends.

 Throughout the session, you'll hear about different student events and activities where you can continue to connect and meet people.
 To get you started, sign up to MacSync and CareerHub; regularly check your student email address for your weekly newsletter MyMQ; and follow us on Facebook, Twitter, Instagram and Snapchat (macquarieuni) for the latest updates on what's happening on campus.

 Choosing a degree and creating your own timetable and schedule brings freedom and responsibility.
 This responsibility can be difficult at times and Macquarie has a range of student services to ensure you always have support on hand.

 Macquarie is divided into five faculties, and each has their own branch of student services.
 Macquarie also has counselling services to assist students, and learning services to develop academic skills.

-More information on support services can be obtained from Campus Wellbeing.
+More information on support services can be obtained from Student Wellbeing.